KyleMit/CodingEverything/drafts/validatate-at-least-one-field.md

 On the client we have powerful methods for traversing the DOM, like jQuery which is built on top of the Sizzle selection engine, however the Server is a little more kludgy.
 To map each ClientId with a control, we'll first have to recursively build a list of all the control's on the page (since each control only lists it's direct children)([method below](#getallcontrolas-method)).

 Next we'll get a list of the controls by joining our list of ids on the ID property of all the controls and casting each into a `TextBox`.
 Now we can search through that collection to see any if any textboxes have any value in their Text property.

 Like in the javascript function, we'll return the validity by setting the IsValid property on the `ServerValidateEventArgs` parameter before exiting.

-### Here's what all of that looks like in code:
+### Server Side Code

 ```vb
 Protected Sub ServerAnyFieldRequired(ByVal source As Object, ByVal args As ServerValidateEventArgs)